- Who is Austin Pets Alive!?

 What are APA!’s funding sources?

-We work partly from fees for service (adoptions) and part from public support.
-We are growing our capacity to fundraise using grants as well as through partnerships with the shelters we serve.
+We work partly from fees for service (adoptions) and mostly from public support including grants, sponsorships, and individual contributions.
 We do not currently receive any funding from government entities or national humane organizations.

 Are donations tax-exempt?